NeoGeographyToolkit/vipersci/CONTRIBUTING.rst

 What to expect
 --------------

-Our development of vipersci is neither continuous, nor as well-funded as we might like, and it is entirely possible that when you submit a PR (pull request), none of us will have the time to evaluate or integrate your PR.
+Our development of vipersci is not particularly continuous, and it is entirely possible that when you submit a PR (pull request), none of us will have the time to evaluate or integrate your PR.
 If we don't, we'll try and communicate that with you via the PR.